-London Restaurants Call For More Specific Government Guidelines Regarding When & How To Reopen.
+London Restaurants Call For Guidelines Advice on When & How to Reopen

 London restaurants are calling for more helpful and specific government guidance on when the green light may be given to reopen after a recent hint from Prime Minister Boris Johnson that they may be allowed to do so after 4th July.